lord007tn/BlogForge/readme.md

 - [ ] Advanced linting and formatting for markdown and frontmatter.
 - [ ] Batch operations for bulk content management.
 - [ ] Translation helper: Integrate with translation systems and auto-translate content.

+### Automatic Cross-Linking Between Articles

+- [ ] Enable the CLI to automatically create cross-links between articles.
+- [ ] The CLI will read all articles, analyze references and related topics, and edit content to add internal links (e.g., "See also: ...") between relevant articles.

 ### Nuxt Content Collection Sources Support